Drunella/libefs/README.md

 I did not test the library thoroughly.
 There are some tests to validate the basic functions and a long running test thats reads, scratches and saves files repeatadly.
 But there are many cases that the simple tests do not cover.
-I consider the library "beta" quality at best.
+I consider the library "alpha" quality.
 The features are there but largely untested.
 Use at your own risk.
+Some features have not been implemented yet.

 ## License and Copyright

-The code is © 2023 Drunella, available under the MIT license.
+The code is © 2023 Drunella, available under the Apache 2.0 license.